-I realised that those with strong language ability normally do better as they are able to internalise the concepts and apply it using logical reasoning.
+I notice that those with strong language ability normally do better as they are able to internalise the concepts and apply it using logical reasoning.
 The logic is simple.
-Once you know what it is, you know what to do.
+Once you know what it is, you will know what to do.

-You just need the right training to do well in POA.
+You just need the right training to do well in accounting.

 Mr Chong is a not MOE teacher.
 And why that may be best thing for you?

-POA is a subject that requires constant communication between the teacher and the student to ensure that the concepts are clearly understood and applied appropriately.
+Accounting is a subject that requires constant communication between the teacher and the student to ensure that concepts are clearly understood and applied appropriately.
 However, in a classroom setting with more than 20 students, it is difficult to achieve this.

 Often, a teacher has to slow down for the weakest student before the group can move forward.
 It is inevitable that the learning process will take longer.
-If a tutor adopts this style of teaching, it may not appropriate for one who is facing exams soon.
+If a tutor adopts this style of teaching, it may not be appropriate for one who is sitting for exams soon.